mickfuzz/makecode-platformer-101/changeLevelDesign.md

 ### Open the Tilemap Editor and add New Food Items

-Click on your tilemap image and add in more food items by clicking on the yellow square in My Tiles and then clicking on squares in your design on the main window.
+Click on your tilemap image  level 0 for and add in more food items by clicking on the yellow square in My Tiles and then clicking on squares in your design on the main window.

 ![Change Level Design](https://raw.githubusercontent.com/mickfuzz/makecode-platformer-101/master/images/changeLevelDesign1.png)